SOLVED: How To Start A Flooded Chainsaw Without Tools In Under A Minute

 This video from Steve’s Small Engine Saloon does exactly as the title suggests – it shows you how to unflood a chainsaw fast.

-Skip to the 4:35 mark if you want to skip the preamble and get to the method.
+Skip to the 4:35 mark to skip the preamble and get to the method.

 1. Engage the chainbrake